 - Dr Nic A. Barcza, Consultant, South Africa

-- Professor Muxing Guo, University of Leuven, Belgium
+- Professor Muxing Guo, KU Leuven, Belgium

 - Dr Sergey Kim, Abishev Chemical-Metallurgical Institute, Kazakhstan